 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 A vitamin B12 test measures the amount of vitamin B12 in the blood.
 The body needs this B vitamin to make blood cells and to maintain a healthy nervous system.
 Vitamin B12 is found in animal products such as meat, shellfish, milk, cheese, and eggs.
 Most people who eat animal products are not likely to develop vitamin B12 deficiency anemia unless their bodies can't absorb it from food.
-Strict vegetarians (vegans) who do not eat animal products and babies of mothers who are strict vegetarians are at increased risk for developing anemia and should take a supplement containing vitamin B12.
+People who don’t eat any animal products, such as vegans, need to take a vitamin B12 supplement.
+If you don’t eat any animal products and you are breastfeeding, your baby can be at risk for vitamin B12 deficiency, so your baby will also need to take a B12 supplement.
 Vitamin B12 is stored in the liver for a year or more, which reduces a person's risk of anemia.
-Vitamin B12 is usually measured at the same time as a folic acid test, because a lack of either one or both can lead to a form of anemia called megaloblastic anemia.
+Vitamin B12 is usually measured at the same time as folate, because a lack of either one or both can lead to a form of anemia called megaloblastic anemia.
 Lack of vitamin B12 also affects the nervous system.
-A vitamin B12 test is used to: Do not eat or drink (other than water) for 10 to 12 hours before the test.
-Your health professional drawing blood will: The blood sample is taken from a vein in your arm.
-An elastic band is wrapped around your upper arm.
-It may feel tight.
-You may feel nothing at all from the needle, or you may feel a quick sting or pinch.
-There is very little chance of a problem from having a blood sample taken from a vein.
-A vitamin B12 test measures the amount of vitamin B12 in the blood.
-The normal values listed here—called a reference range—are just a guide.
-These ranges vary from lab to lab, and your lab may have a different range for what's normal.
-Your lab report should contain the range your lab uses.
-Also, your doctor will evaluate your results based on your health and other factors.
-This means that a value that falls outside the normal values listed here may still be normal for you or your lab.
-Normal: 110–1500 picograms per milliliter (pg/mL) 81–1107 picomoles per liter (pmol/L) (SI units) Reasons you may not be able to have the test or why the results may not be helpful include: Current as of: September 20, 2023 Author: Ignite Healthwise, LLC Staff Current as of: September 20, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+A vitamin B12 test is used to: You may need to fast for 8 hours before the test.
+Your doctor may give you some specific instructions.
+A health professional uses a needle to take a blood sample, usually from the arm.
+The test will take a few minutes.
+When a blood sample is taken, you may feel nothing at all from the needle.
+Or you might feel a quick sting or pinch.
+There is very little chance of having a problem from this test.
+When a blood sample is taken, a small bruise may form at the site.
+Each lab has a different range for what's normal.
+Your lab report should show the range that your lab uses for each test.
+The normal range is just a guide.
+Your doctor will also look at your results based on your age, health, and other factors.
+A value that isn't in the normal range may still be normal for you.
+Current as of: October 6, 2025 Author: Ignite Healthwise, LLC Staff Current as of: October 6, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Vitamin B12 Test
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Vitamin B12 Test

 Why It Is Done